quantavil/obsidian/Vocab/Top 200 words.md

 ==No longer in use or outdated.==
 *Hindi translation:* पुराना (Purānā)
 *Example sentences:*
-1. Typewriters are now considered obsolete since the advent of computers.
+- Typewriters are now considered obsolete since the advent of computers.
-2. This software version is obsolete and no longer supported by the company.
+- This software version is obsolete and no longer supported by the company.
-3. The old manual process has become obsolete with the introduction of automation technology.